mcpython4-coding/Documentation/mcpython/storage/SaveFile.md

         function apply_storage_fixer(self, name: str, *args, **kwargs)

+            will apply an fixer to fix the storage version
+            :param name: the name of the fixer to use
+            :param args: the args to send
+            :param kwargs: the kwargs to use
+            :raises DataFixerNotFoundException: if the name is invalid

         function apply_group_fixer(self, name: str, *args, **kwargs)

+            will apply an group fixer to the system
+            :param name: the name of the group fixer to use
+            :param args: the args to use
+            :param kwargs: the kwargs to use
+            :raises DataFixerNotFoundException: if the name is invalid

         function apply_part_fixer(self, name: str, *args, **kwargs)

+            will apply an part fixer to the system
+            :param name: the name to use
+            :param args: the args to send
+            :param kwargs: the kwargs
+            :raises DataFixerNotFoundException: if the name is invalid

         function apply_mod_fixer(self, modname: str, source_version: tuple, *args, **kwargs)

+            applies an mod fixer(list) to the system
+            :param modname: the mod name
+            :param source_version: where to start from
+            :param args: args to call with
+            :param kwargs: kwargs to call with
+            :raises DataFixerNotFoundException: if the name is invalid

+                    variable fixer: mcpython.storage.datafixers.IDataFixer.IModVersionFixer

+                    variable fixer: mcpython.storage.datafixers.IDataFixer.IModVersionFixer

+                variable source_version

         static
         function _get_distance(cls, v, t)